 There were several reasons why I wanted to try crystal deodorant.

 - Cheaper.
-One rock or stick of crystal deodorant costs around $5 at most, and lasts me over two years.
-No matter how I shopped on sale, I would have to spend more than that on store brand deodorants that actually worked.
+One rock or stick of crystal deodorant costs around $6 at most, and lasts me over two years.
+No matter how I shopped on sale, I would have to spend more than that on store brand deodorants.

 - Fewer ingredients.
 I’m not one of those people who is afraid of any chemical I can’t pronounce.
 For example, you’ve probably heard that regular deodorants contain aluminum, which supposedly causes Alzheimer’s Disease – but it turned out not to be not true.
 Still, I have sensitive skin and have found the fewer ingredients I can expose it to, the fewer reactions I have.
 Crystal deodorant usually has no more than three ingredients.